David Graiver: Posthumous controversies

-Papaleo and the other private partners negotiated the sale of their shares on November 2, 1976 with the three most important Argentine newspaper publishers at the time: Clarín, La Nación, and La Razón.
+Papaleo and the other private partners negotiated the sale of their shares on November 2, 1976, with the three most important Argentine newspaper publishers at the time: Clarín, La Nación, and La Razón.
 Papaleo had collected US$7,000 when, on March 14, 1977, she was illegally detained by Buenos Aires Province Police, specifically Chief Detective Miguel Etchecolatz and the Commissioner, Ramón Camps.

 Conarepa, the state entity formed to liquidate assets seized from political opponents, expropriated the uncompleted Bristol Center and other Graiver family properties in Argentina.
 The private shareholders of Papel Prensa, including the widow Lidia Papaleo, were later indemnified in 1985 by President Raúl Alfonsín's administration, which sought to correct some of the abuses of the period of the Dirty War.

 More than 20 years later, amid a series of political controversies between Clarín and Kirchnerism, in 2010 Papaleo testified to having been personally threatened by Clarín executive Héctor Magnetto during the sale of her shares of Papel Prensa.
-She said that she had been tortured when in police custody in 1977 and was urged to forfeit any further payment, as well as her remaining shares in La Opinión.
+She said that she had been tortured in police custody in 1977 and was urged to forfeit any further payment, as well as her remaining shares in La Opinión.